 - How to apply

-We recommend you apply as early as possible to avoid disappointment as places can fill quickly.
+We recommend you apply as early as possible to avoid disappointment, as places can fill quickly.
 We reserve the right to close applications if the course is full.

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

 - Learn the key skills required by the next generation of health informatics and allied professionals to develop and manage healthcare systems in a changing health economy.

 - Explore the role of informatics in managing healthcare systems, with an emphasis on current issues and future innovations and trends.

 - Benefit from the expertise of the University's School of Computer Science, the North West Informatics Skills Development Network, and clinicians and other members of the NHS and industry.

 Fees for entry in the academic year beginning September 2018 are yet to be confirmed and will be published here shortly.

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.

 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of courses lasting more than a year for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the department if you are unsure which fee applies to your qualification award and method of attendance.